Luminous flux (lumens)

 What you need to know for the right lighting

 When choosing the right lighting, the concept of luminous flux, expressed in lumen (lm), essential.
-Luminous flux determines how bright a light source is and directly affects the atmosphere and functionality of a room.
-In this article, we dive deeper into what luminous flux is and how you can apply this knowledge when selecting lighting to suit your needs.
+Luminous flux determines how bright a light source is and directly affects the atmosphere and functionality of a space.
+In this article, we will delve deeper into what luminous flux is and how you can apply this knowledge when selecting lighting that meets your needs.

 What is luminous flux?